-Maine's annulment and prohibited marriages laws are similar to other states, but it's good to know the specifics for your state if you need to get out of a marriage and prefer to do so without a full on divorce, for either religious or financial reasons.
+Maine's annulment and prohibited marriage laws are similar to other states, but it's good to know the specifics for your state if you need to get out of a marriage and prefer to do so without divorcing, for either religious or financial reasons.

 The following chart lists the basics on Maine's annulment and prohibited marriage laws.

 ||When the validity of a marriage is doubted, either party may file a complaint for annulment; when a marriage is annulled due to a prior marriage, and the person contracting the second marriage did so in good faith, believing that their prior spouse was dead, the former marriage was void or divorce had been decreed leaving the party to the former marriage free to marry again, that fact must be stated in the decree of nullity (M.R.S.A.
 Tit.
 19-A § 752)

 - When residents of the state, with the intent to evade the rules of the state, go to another state or country to marry and return to Maine, that marriage is void in Maine (M.R.S.A.
 Tit.
 19-A § 701)

 - A person may not marry their mother, grandmother, daughter, granddaughter, sister, brother's daughter, sister's daughter, father's sister, mother's sister, the daughter of his father's brother or sister, or the daughter of his mother's brother or sister (M.R.S.A.
 Tit.
 19-A § 701)

 - A person for whom a guardian or limited guardian has been appointed may not contract marriage without the approval of the appointed guardian (M.R.S.A.
 Tit.
 19-A § 701)

 - A marriage contracted while either party has a living spouse from whom the party is not divorced Is void (M.R.S.A.
 Tit.
 19-A § 701)